INTERESTING FACTS ABOUT

 MIGRATION & SITE FIDELITY

 ELAPSED TIME: Estimated 20 hours to fly across the Gulf of Mexico.
-(Some RTHUs may go overland through Mexico.)
+(Some RTHUs may go overland through Mexico or short-cut the Gulf flight by flying from the Texas coast into Mexico)

 Up to Top of Page